WLOGSolutions/RSuite/docs/rsuite_cli_installation.md

 $ rsuite version
 ```

-# After you installed RSuite CLI
+# After you installed R Suite CLI

-After RSuite CLI is installed you probably will need to install the RSuite package into you R environment:
+After R Suite CLI is installed you probably will need to install the R Suite package into you R environment:

 ``` bash
 rsuite install
 ```

-For the full description of how to use RSuite CLI please refer to [RSuite CLI reference manual](http://rsuite.io/RSuite_Tutorial.php?article=rsuite_cli_reference.md).
+For the full description of how to use R Suite CLI please refer to [R Suite CLI reference manual](http://rsuite.io/RSuite_Tutorial.php?article=rsuite_cli_reference.md).